 To set the stage, let’s step back and ask a broader question about when it’s too late to learn a new technical skill.
 Math, for example, is notoriously a game for the young.
 But it’s crucially important that we distinguish between what it takes to innovate in a field and what it takes to learn about a field.

 The same basic line of thought applies to data science, software engineering, or web development.
 The older you are when you get started, the less likely it is that you’re going to become a titan in the field.
-But in no way does this imply that you can’t get good enough to do it professionally.
+But in no way does this imply that you can’t get good enough to start a new career in tech at 50, 60, or even 70 years of age.

 This is even more the case if you have a background in a different technical field.
 Some of the better students in my cohort at the DSI were software engineers with no data science expertise.
 Because they already had a foundation in coding, they learned quickly and well.